MohamadElgendy23/gameworld/README.md

   * Cyberpunk 2077 has a 72 score on Metacritic, with reviews mentioning both its beautiful world and technical issues.
   * Minecraft is an iconic sandbox game with a high rating, available on many platforms, and praised for its endless creativity.

-Encompasses a game card for each game in a visually appealing manner in order to display this information.
+Encompasses a game card for each game in a visually appealing manner as well as grid format in order to display this information.